Vincent M. Rizzotto

-Vincent Michael Rizzotto (September 9, 1931 – January 17, 2021) was an American prelate of the Roman Catholic Church.
-Rizzotto served as an auxiliary bishop of the Archdiocese of Galveston-Houston from 2001 to 2006.
+Vincent Michael Rizzotto (September 9, 1931 – January 17, 2021) was an American prelate of the Roman Catholic Church in the United States He served as an auxiliary bishop of the Archdiocese of Galveston-Houston in Texas from 2001 to 2006.

 Biography

 Early life

-Born in Houston, Texas, Vincent Rizzotto graduated from St. Thomas High School in Houston in 1949, and then studied at St. Mary Seminary in Houston.
+Vincent Rizzotto was born on September 9, 1931, in Houston, Texas, to Catarina and Salvatore Rizzotto.He attended Holy Name Catholic School in Houston and then entered St. Thomas High School in Houston, graduating there in 1949.
+Deciding to become a priest, Rizzotto entered St. Mary's Seminary in Houston.